nis65/multiroom/README.md

 * runs a local snapclient writing to `dmix` analog out
 * can put additional audio signals to the local `dmix` analog out, e.g. a bluetooth input (which converts a client into a bluetooth speaker)

-Hint: There are some technical limitation in the ALSA stack:
+Hint: There are some technical limitations in the ALSA stack:

 * `alsaloop` seems not to work with `dmix`/`dsnoop` devices.
 So I use a lot of `arecord | aplay` pipelines instead to copy audio data streams.
 * when using `.wav` as output format, both `aplay` and `arecord` stop after a bit more than 3 hours.
 This is the `2GB` limit of `.wav` files which applies even when using `stdout`/`stdin` and not a regular file as sink/source!
 So you need to have `-t raw` on every `arecord`/`aplay` command.